This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Hardy's Birthplace Visitor Centre is a joint partnership between Dorset County Council and the National Trust.
 It includes a café, toilet facilities and information about the woods, heathland and cottage.

 How about exploring the landscape which provided inspiration for Hardy's work?
 Take a walk through the woodland and heathland surrounding the cottage, just as Hardy once did himself.
+You can download the Walking Through Hardy's Landscape trail leaflet on the link below.

 Follow Hardy’s story from his place of birth here to his home at Max Gate*, and final resting place at St Michael's Church in Stinsford.
 Learn more about his life and work at the Dorset County Museum, get your photo taken next to the Hardy memorial, and round off your trip with a tour of Clouds Hill*, home of Lawrence of Arabia, a great friend of Hardy.